Don Q (rapper): 2019

 To start off 2019, Don responded to Tory Lanez's battle challenge.
 Lanez had engaged in a battle with Joyner Lucas and had proclaimed himself the best rapper alive.
 Don proclaimed that Tory could not be the best rapper alive as he accused him of stealing lyrics from his Hot 97 freestyle.
 After a brief exchange of words via social media, Don released a diss track titled, "I'm Not Joyner."
 Lanez responded with his own diss entitled "Don Queen".
 The following day, Don Q retaliated with another diss track, called "This Is Ya King?"

 Don Q was one of 5 rappers banned from New York City's Rolling Loud festival due to safety concerns by the NYPD.

 2020

-With a short hiatus from music, Don Q returned to music by releasing "Flood My Wrist" featuring Lil Uzi Vert and A Boogie wit da Hoodie on July 1, 2020.
+Don Q returned to music in 2020 by releasing "Flood My Wrist" featuring Lil Uzi Vert and A Boogie wit da Hoodie on July 1, 2020.
 He went on to release "I'm the One" a week later, and "Blood Sweat & Tears" on July 24.
 Another A Boogie-collaboration, "Vroom Vroom", was released on September 2, 2020.
+Don Q also collaborated on a track titled “Legends” with Buffalo MC, Benny the Butcher.

 2021

-After another long hiatus, Don Q made his departure from Atlantic Records and signed a new record deal with record label EMPIRE.
-Don Q a released mixtape called 'Double or Nothing' on October 22, 2021, featuring a song with American drill rapper B-Lovee.
+After a long hiatus, having not dropped an official project in 3 years, Don Q made his departure from Atlantic Records and signed a new record deal with record label EMPIRE.
+Don Q released mixtape called 'Double or Nothing' on October 22, 2021, featuring a song with Bronx drill rapper B-Lovee.
+Don Q cited label issues saying he felt like a low priority, leading to major release delays, uncleared tracks, and multi-year gaps between projects.
+He also mentioned family issues Serious family challenges—including his mother's illness and caring for his daughter—required him to relocate and spend extended time away in Atlanta instead of focusing on recording.
+The COVID-19 pandemic further delayed his planned rollout schedules and music returns around 2020.
+He eventually moved away from the major label bottleneck by signing with Empire, allowing him more ownership and freedom over his masters and future releases.

+2022

+In 2022, Don Q released his fourth official mixtape titled “Corleone”.
+The mixtape featured Detroit-based rappers Icewear Vezzo and 42 Dugg, labelmate and frequent collaborator A Boogie wit da Hoodie, Dream Doll, G Herbo, Rowdy Rebel and Dusty Locane.

+2025

+Don Q took another long hiatus from music.
+In an April 2025 interview he admitted that he went through a phase of immense pressure to deliver radio-friendly, melodic records.
+Trying to force a commercial sound slowed down his natural creative output.
+During his hiatus, he realized that his core fanbase loves him most for his raw storytelling and punchlines, prompting him to reset and focus strictly on his signature style.
+In December he returned with his comeback extended play “From Dust to Don” featuring Goldie and Keen Streetz.